-It is nearly three decades I write
+It is nearly three decades since I write

 bugs and I am maturing the idea that each new bug I find should inspire a way to avoid it in the future or, at least, to reduce the chance of falling again in the same mistake.
 During the past weeks my team and I discovered two bugs and here is my ideas for improving the software quality.